 Nov 22, 2021

-Rising inpatient and outpatient hospital costs are driving a health care affordability crisis that may require government action, Massachusetts health policy regulators and experts said during an annual meeting this week.
+Rising inpatient and outpatient hospital costs are driving a health care affordability crisis that may require government action, Massachusetts health policy regulators and experts said during a recent annual meeting.

 “Your patient care is second to none.
 And I want to support you on that.
 But you can't keep coming back to us and telling us that we can't do anything about overall spending,” Health Policy Commission Chair Stuart Altman told hospital CEOs at the Health Policy Commission’s cost trends hearing.

 Economists, health care administrators, policymakers and public officials convened at the annual meeting that aims to address factors leading to health costs and explore ways to drive down prices.
 This year’s hearing focused on cost containment, affordability and equity, with a particular focus on the prices hospitals charge.

 Health care spending in Massachusetts increased by 4.3% between 2018 to 2019 – the second consecutive year that it exceeded the state benchmark rate of 3.1%.

 Much of the growth is driven by a rise in inpatient and outpatient hospital costs, as well as the growing trend of consolidation, the commission has found.

 The average commercial payment per inpatient hospital stay rose from $15,100 in 2013 to $20,900 in 2019, or an average 5.5% per year.

 “We know our state’s hospitals are under extraordinary pressure to increase wages, reinvest in their facilities, recruit top clinicians and respond to staff burnout,” said Andrew Dreyfus, president and CEO of the not-for-profit health plan Blue Cross Blue Shield of Massachusetts, the only insurer invited to testify at the hearing.
 “Yet, families and small business in our state are under strain too.”

 Dreyfus backed three steps suggested by the commission’s recent report: